PARISH OF RICHMOND

 “Not only with our lips but in our lives”

-• 9:00 AM - Morning Prayer Service at Holy Trinity Anglican Church, Hartland, NB
+• 9:00 AM - Morning Prayer Service at St. Mark's Anglican Church, Jackson Falls, NB

-• 11:00 AM - Morning Prayer Service and Sunday School Christmas Presentation at St. John's Anglican Church, Richmond Corner, NB
+• 9:90 AM - Morning Prayer Service at Holy Trinity Anglican Church, Hartland, NB [view latest bulletin]

-• 7:00 PM - Advent Lessons and Carols at St. Mark's Anglican Church, Jackson Falls, NB
+• 9:30 AM - Communion Service at St. John's Anglican Church, Jackson Falls, NB

-Among those we uphold in prayer: Allen, Cecil, Cole, Connie, Debbie, Doris, Frankie, George, Græme, Helen, Joyce, Lawrence, Lynn, Maddie, Marg, Max, Melba, Michelle, Nadine, Nicole, Peggy, Phyllis, Ronald, Shawn, Sheldon, Steven
+Among those we uphold in prayer: Allen, Cole, Connie, Doris, Ivan, Joyce, Lawrence, Lynn, Melba, Michelle, Nadine, Peggy, Phyllis, Ronnie, Shirley, Steven

 Whom do you know in hospital?
 There’s a convenient way to get a cheery greeting to the hospitalized.
 The hospital delivers it.
 Parishioners receiving these notes have mentioned how important they are.
 Check out: [Link]